-If you lived at Camp Lejeune before 1987, even if you were still in the womb, call the Thumbs Up Guys to speak with our North Charleston Camp Lejeune water contamination lawsuit attorneys.
+If you lived at Camp Lejeune before 1987, even if you were still in the womb, call the Thumbs Up Guys to speak with our North Charleston personal injuryt attorneys.
 Time is of the essence because you only have a limited time to join the lawsuit.

 The Camp Lejeune Justice Act of 2022